-Based on our analysis of our income, assets, activities, and market capitalization, we do not believe IDEX was a PFIC for the taxable year ended December 31, 2021.
+Based on our analysis of our income, assets, activities, and market capitalization, we do not believe IDEX was a PFIC for the taxable year ended December 31, 2022.
 However, no assurances regarding the Company's PFIC status can be provided for any past, current, or future taxable year.

 The determination of whether the Company is a PFIC is a fact-intensive determination made on an annual basis, and the applicable law is subject to varying interpretation.
 In particular, the characterization of our assets as active or passive may depend in part on our current and intended future business plans, which are subject to change.
 In addition, for our current and future taxable years, the total value of our assets for PFIC classification purposes may be determined in part by reference to the market price of our Ordinary Shares or ADSs from time to time, which may fluctuate considerably.
 Under the passive income test, our status as a PFIC depends on the composition of our income, which will depend on a variety of factors that are subject to uncertainty, including the characterization of certain intercompany payments and payments from tax authorities, transactions we enter into in the future, and our corporate structure.
 Even if we determine that the Company is not a PFIC for a taxable year, there can be no assurance the IRS would not successfully challenge our determination.
-Accordingly, in its legal opinion issued in connection with the listing of our ADSs on Nasdaq, our U.S. counsel expresses no opinion with respect to the Company's PFIC status for any taxable year.
+Accordingly, our U.S. counsel expresses no opinion with respect to the Company's PFIC status for any taxable year.